ChatGPT vs Claude for Coding: Which Responds Better to Structure?

 Finding 3: The CONSTRAINTS Band Is the Differentiator

-Both models produce acceptable code from raw prompts about 50% of the time.
+Both models give acceptable code from raw prompts about 50% of the time.
 The gap opens when you add constraints.
-"Must handle null inputs," "Must use async/await," "Must be compatible with Python 3.11+," "Maximum 50 lines" — these constraints dramatically change the output, and Claude follows them more reliably than GPT-4o.
+"Must handle null inputs," "Must use async/await," "Must be compatible with Python 3.11+," "Maximum 50 lines": these constraints change the output a lot.
+Claude follows them more reliably than GPT-4o.

 x(t) = Σ x(nT) · sinc((t - nT) / T)